SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 - **It delivered the two foundations that shaped all later phases:**
 	-	Target binarisation (after diagnosing rare-event imbalance).
 	-	Stable tuned hyperparameters (ensuring fair LightGBM vs TCN comparison).
-- Even though most intermediate outputs were superseded, Phase 3 remains essential because it validated the problem framing and confirmed learnable signal.
+- Even though most intermediate outputs were superseded, Phase 3 remains essential because it validated the problem framing and confirmed learnable signal before evolution of the project.
 - Grounds the project in rigorous baseline modelling before moving to temporal architectures.

 ---